ddvk/remarkable2-framebuffer/README.md

 ## remarkable2-framebuffer

-This repo contains a proof of concept for drawing to the rM2's framebuffer.
+This repo contains code for drawing to the rM2's framebuffer.

 ## Status

-quality: pre-alpha
+quality: beta

-rm2fb can open the framebuffer and draw to it.
-Additionally, it exposes a simple API for other processes to draw to the framebuffer using shared mem and message queues.
+rm2fb can open the framebuffer and draw to it. rm2fb-server exposes a simple API for other processes to draw to the framebuffer using shared mem and message queues. rm2fb-client is a shim that creates a fake framebuffer device for apps to use, allowing rM1 apps to seamlessly draw to the display of the rM2.

+## Installation

+rm2fb is available as a package in [toltec](https://github.com/toltec-dev/toltec) which sets up the server and client parts for you.
+Otherwise, the instructions below can be used for manual installation.

 ## Set up build environment